Spreadeagle (position): BDSM

-The spread eagle position is also employed as a bondage position in BDSM play, with the submissive fastened to a bed or a specially constructed table, sometimes face down.
+The spread eagle position is also employed as a bondage position in BDSM play, with the submissive fastened to a bed, specially constructed table, sometimes face down or other equipment.
 The wrists and ankles are typically either fastened with ropes or with bondage cuffs attached to straps.
-Alternatively spreader bars can be used to keep the wearer's legs or arms a set distance apart and produce a spread eagle position lying on the back or front.
+Alternatively spreader bars are used to keep the wearer's legs or arms a set distance apart and produce a spread eagle position lying on the back or front.

 An X-cross, a stationary bondage frame in the shape of an X, is often found in BDSM dungeons.
 It is designed to position and restrain a submissive in a spreadeagle position, restrained at the wrists, ankles and sometimes waist.
 X-crosses are typically vertical if wall-mounted or lean back at a slight angle if freestanding, and hence they restrain the subject in a standing spread eagle position.
 Alternatively this can also be achieved using ropes or chains attached to different endpoints.

 A spreader bar suspended from the ceiling provides wrist attachment points for a vertical spread eagle position, either standing or hanging.
 A hanging spread eagle position is also used in suspension bondage, for which wooden or steel bondage rigs are sometimes found in BDSM dungeons.
 Spreader bars can also be used with subjects who are kneeling on all fours to give access to the buttocks, genitals and anal region.

 Bondage in a spread eagle position provides immobility combined with a feeling of helplessness.
 It typically leaves much of the body available for BDSM play.
 This may include impact play, particularly if the subject is oriented with the back and buttocks exposed.
-Alternatively, if the front of the subject is exposed, erotic teasing may be undertaken or erotic torture such as breast torture, cock and ball torture or pussy torture can be used.
+Alternatively, if the front of the subject is exposed, erotic teasing may be undertaken.

-Using the technique known an honor bondage, unrestrained submissives are sometimes commanded to assume a spreadeagle position and not to move.
+Using the technique known an honor bondage, an unrestrained submissive may be commanded to assume a spreadeagle position, either standing with or without support or laying down, and not move.
 This produces extreme vulnerability and can be a source of erotic humiliation.
-To increase the effect the subject is often required to display their genitals.